Free yourself! How to unlock a phone from the icy hands of your wireless carrier

 Unlocking a Sprint phone

+Sprint says that domestic SIM card-based devices launched after 2015 will automatically unlock when they become eligible, but there is a process to unlock if your device doesn’t qualify.
 Before unlocking your Sprint phone, you’ll need to ensure your device and account meet the requirements below.

-- It must be a device from Sprint
+- It must be a device from Sprint.

-- It must be domestic SIM Unlock capable (if unlocking for the domestic United States)
+- It must be domestic SIM Unlock capable (if unlocking for the domestic United States).

-- It must not have been reported lost, stolen or blocked, or associated with other fraudulent activity
+- It must not have been reported lost, stolen or blocked, or associated with other fraudulent activity.

-- It must be attached to an account in “good standing”
+- It must be attached to an account in “good standing.”

-- It must have been active at least 50 days on the requesting line
+- It must have been active at least 50 days on the requesting line.

-- There must be no outstanding or pending payments or fees
+- There must be no outstanding or pending payments or fees.

-- You’ve made fewer than two unlock requests per line in a single year

-If you’re unlocking for international use, there are a couple of other requirements you need to meet:
+If you’re unlocking for international use, you must alsi ensure the device is capable of international SIM unlock.

 Sprint Forward prepaid devices also have some additional requirements:

-- The device must not have been reported as lost or stolen or otherwise flagged as ineligible to be unlocked
+- The device must not have been reported as lost or stolen or otherwise flagged as ineligible to be unlocked.

-- The device has been active on the associated account for at least 12 months with the account active at that time
+- The device has been active on the associated account for at least 12 months with the account active at that time.

 Sprint Forward devices also need to be unlocked by a customer service representative — but don’t worry, you can contact Sprint Prepaid Customer Care by dialing 855-639-4644.

+If your device is currently inactive, you’ll want to call Sprint’s Customer Service on 888-211-4727 to help get the device unlocked.
+Be prepared to potentially force an over-the-air update to get it unlocked, and you may have to submit to extra validation to ensure your device can be unlocked.

 If you’re a member of the U.S. military deployed overseas and you want your Sprint phone unlocked, the aforementioned requirements still apply.
-In addition, you and any relatives on the same account must be active members of a branch of the United States military, and need to have overseas deployment papers, if applicable.
+In addition, you and any relatives on the same account must be active members of a branch of the United States military, and must have overseas deployment papers, if applicable.
+If you’re currently deployed overseas, you can unlock your phone by contacting Sprint Worldwide Care at sprint.com/swwsupport or by calling 888-226-7212.

 There’s a massive caveat when it comes to Sprint’s unlocking capabilities, however.
 Because the carrier, like Verizon, relies on a relatively obscure networking technology (CDMA), Sprint-branded phones that have been manufactured with a SIM slot within the past few years can’t be unlocked to accept a different carrier’s SIM card.

-Sprint says that domestic SIM card-based devices launched after 2015 will automatically unlock when they become eligible.
 Alternatively, you can request an unlock either through an online chat with a customer representative or by calling 888-211-4727 (*2 from a Sprint device).

 Uniquely, Sprint offers short-term unlocking for international travel.
 Assuming you meet the above requirements, you can log into your online account and navigate to the relevant page.
 Simply click on the My Account tab, pick your phone from the resulting list, and select Unlock device to use int’l SIM from the Manage this device drop-down menu.
 If you’d rather have a Sprint rep walk you through the process, though, you can request an over-the-phone unlock at 888-226-7212.